-On October 1, 2018, the Organization entered into a Memorandum of Understanding with ReStore of Fox Valley Habitat for Humanity to establish an affiliate relationship whereby the Organization assumed control, through majority voting interest on the Board of Directors, of Restore Fox Valley Habitat for Humanity.
+On October 1, 2018, the Organization entered into a Memorandum of Understanding with ReStore of Fox Valley Habitat for Humanity to establish an affiliate relationship.
+Subsequent to year end, ReStore of Fox Valley Habitat for Humanity became a subsidiary of DuPage Habitat for Humanity, Inc.